ramanraja/Home5/Hub8/README.txt

+This is an integration of Dbase3 and Bridge14 functionalities in one project

+New in this version:
+  sensor readings enabled.
-This is an integration of Dbase3 and Bridge14 functionalities in one project New in this version: improved data tree structure for searches, friendly relsen identifiers, better onboarding, start/stop the daemon thread.
+  improved data tree structure for searches. friendly relsen identifiers. better onboarding. start/stop the daemon thread.